 Sugar is considered the enemy number one to all humans.
 It exists in yogurt, soft drinks, bread, margarine, salad dressing, and every single type of processed food you might think of- either implicitly or explicitly.
 It tastes utterly delicious and not all people are conscious of its harmful side effects.

 It’s Sugar, ladies, and gentlemen. it comes in many forms, yet disturbingly, most of its consumers are unaware of its existence in many processed foods and in large quantities.
-Sugar increases the risks of diabetes, obesity, heart diseases, tooth decay, kidney failure and leads to many other chronic diseases.
+Sugar increases the risks of diabetes, obesity, heart diseases, tooth decay, and kidney failure and leads to many other chronic diseases.
 However, the food industry continues to focus on sugar as the main nutritional element no matter how bad is sugar for you.

-Sugar is essential to the human body to function properly, but not in large quantities.
+Sugar is essential for the human body to function properly, but not in large quantities.
 Health experts advise people that the acceptable sugar intake per day should constitute no more than 5% of your nutrition.
 Therefore, cutting down on sugar intake can be a smart health choice to make.
 Deal with it as your enemy and you must defeat it anyway.

 To stay away from the dangers of sugar consumption, here are 6 tips that can help you reduce your sugar intake and live with no worries.

 Maybe you are leading a hectic life just like many other people out there and you have no time to prepare your meals at home, but packed ready-made foods aren’t the best choice; they contain a high level of sugar.
 If you have them at home, remove them from the fridge and put them out of sight.
 Sugary foods contain a high level of carbohydrates and they increase the levels of insulin.
 Replace them with a low level of carbohydrates such as beans, lentils, seafood, fruits, and eggs…

 Drink more water